aces/Loris/modules/battery_manager/help/battery_manager.md

 ## Adding an entry to the Test Battery

 Under the `Add` tab, you can add a new entry to the Test Battery.
-You can specify information about the entry by:
-- Using the searchable dropdowns for `Instrument` and `Site`.
+You can specify information about the entry by using the searchable dropdowns, dropdown menus, and numeric text fields.
-- Selecting from the dropdown menus for `Stage`, `Subproject`, `Visit Label`, and `First Visit`.
-- Filling in the numeric text fields for `Minimum age (days)`, `Maximum age (days)`, and `Instrument Order`.

 You will have to fill out the required fields `Instrument`, `Minimum age (days)`, `Maximum age (days)`, and `Stage`.
-Finally, press the **Add entry** button to insert the entry into the Test Battery.
+Finally, press the **Add entry** button to add the entry to the Test Battery.
-You cannot add an entry if it has a duplicate entry in the test battery.
+You cannot add an entry if it has a duplicate entry in the Test Battery.

 ## Editing an entry to the Test Battery

-Under the `Browse` tab, you can edit an entry in the Test Battery by clicking on the `Edit` link in the `Edit Metadata` column of the Menu Table.
+Under the `Browse` tab, you can edit an entry by clicking on the `Edit` link in the `Edit Metadata` column of the Menu Table.
-The link will display a form that is populated with the current values of the entry.
+The link will display a form that is populated with the values of the entry.
-You can update information in the form by:
+You can update information in the form by selecting from the dropdown menus and filling in the numeric text fields.
-- Selecting from the dropdown menus for `Instrument`, `Stage`, `Subproject`, `Visit Label`, `Site`, `First Visit`, and `Active`.
-- Filling in the numeric text fields for `Minimum age (days)`, `Maximum age (days)`, and `Instrument Order`.

 You will have to fill out the required fields `Instrument`, `Minimum age (days)`, `Maximum age (days)`, `Stage`, and `Active`.
-Finally, press the **Edit entry** button to update the entry in the Test Battery.
+Finally, press the **Edit entry** button to edit the entry in the Test Battery.
-You cannot update an entry if you make no changes in the form or if you edit it to the point where it has a duplicate entry in the test battery.
+You cannot edit an entry if you make no changes in the form.
+You cannot edit an entry if it becomes the same as another active entry in the Test Battery.

-## Activating/deactivating an entry in the Test Battery
+## Activating/Deactivating an entry in the Test Battery

-There are several ways you can activate or deactivate entries in the Test Battery.

-### Change Status column
+### Browse tab (activate/deactivate)

-Click the **Activate** or the **Deactivate** button in the `Change Status` column of the Menu Table to directly change the Active status of an entry.
+In the `Change Status` column of the Menu Table, press the **Activate** or **Deactivate** button to directly change the status of an entry.

-### Add tab
+### Add tab (activate)

 Under the `Add` tab, add an entry that already exists in the Test Battery but has been deactivated.
-A pop up will appear that gives you the option to activate the existing entry.
+A pop up will appear that will give you the option to activate the existing entry.
-Note: There is no option to deactivate entries in the `Add` tab because new entries have Active set to "Yes" by default.

-### Edit window
+### Edit window (activate/deactivate)

 Select an entry in the Menu table and click on `Edit`.
-In the `Edit` window, change the value of Active and press the **Edit entry** button.
+In the `Edit` window, edit an entry and make sure the new entry has no duplicate in the Test Battery.
-A pop up will appear that points out that you only edited the Active status and asks whether you want to activate or deactivate the current entry, depending on the change you made.

-Alternatively, you can change the Active status of an entry from another entry's `Edit` window.
+This will add the new entry to the table and deactivate the original one.
-This is only possible if you edit an entry to the point where it becomes the same as another entry, except for the Active status (e.g. all values match except your edited entry has Active set to "Yes" and the existing entry has Active set to "No").
+Alternatively, edit an entry so that it becomes the same as another deactivated entry in the Test Battery.
-A pop up will appear that points out that your edits are similar to an existing entry and asks whether you want to activate or deactivate the existing entry, depending on the changes you made.
+A pop up will appear that will give you the option to activate the other entry and deactivate the original one.
-No changes will be made to the entry that was originally selected for editing.